apurvasharan/datasciencecoursera/README.md

-# datasciencecoursera project for Data Scientist's Toolbox course on Coursera
+# datasciencecoursera repo for Data Scientist's Toolbox course on Coursera